 If you enjoy egg salad, you will love this egg and cheese salad sandwich filling.
 It is rich, creamy, and "zippy," with mustard, real mayonnaise, green onions, poppy seed, and sharp cheddar cheese.
 It's not the least bit boring.

-Put it on grainy, dense dark bread, marble rye, or even dark pumpernickel for a beautiful, complimentary flavor, and add lettuce for a crunch factor.
+Put it on grainy, dense dark bread, marble rye, or even dark pumpernickel for a beautiful, complementary flavor, and add lettuce for a crunch factor.
 Pepperidge Farm makes great sandwich bread, or check the bakery at your favorite grocery store!
 Pickled onions are a wonderful addition to this sandwich.

 You can make hard-boiled eggs any way you like!
 I am amazed at the endless blogs, videos, and advice on the subject.
 Directions for using your oven, air fryer, Instant Pot, or good old-fashioned stovetop methods abound.

-The great thing about this egg salad is that it doesn't matter what the eggs look like after peeling them because you mash them and season them immediately!
+The great thing about this egg salad is that it doesn't matter what the eggs look like after peeling them, because you mash them and season them immediately!
 See?

 It's usually less expensive, too.
-Once in a while, I'll give us a pass if there's a really good special on packaged grated cheese.
+Once in a while, I'll give us a pass if there's a really good special on packaged grated cheese. 😉

 Tip: Take a calculator or your phone with you when you shop for groceries to get an accurate picture of the cost per ounce.
 I can't do that much math accurately in my head.